Jaydarji1599/project-CIFAR-10/project/README.md

 # Q1.
 Summary
-In this course project, I am exploring the CIFAR-10 data set.
+In this project, I am exploring the CIFAR-10 data set.
 First I have extracted the data set.
 Then I have passed the dataset in the CNN pipeline and exploring different parameters of metrics and loss function.
 I have used different loss functions such as Jaccard, dice loss and dice coefficient. as we know that all these functions are for the segmentation for encoders and decoders.
 I still wanted to use these functions in my CNN model which is fairly deep model.
 Below shown is the snapshot of the model at epoch 71/72.

 Epoch 00071: val_loss improved from 0.48918 to 0.48610, saving model to model.h5